apmuthu/phpprojects/README.md

 * `pincodes` - Data Dump of Indian Postal Codes
 * `wiki_extract.php` - Extract urls of uploaded files in MediaWiki based Wikis and use with `wget`
 * `sql2excel` - php class to convert an sql to an excel worksheet
+* `phpLIKE.php` - Unicode aware MySQL LIKE operator for PHP
 * `unicode_sql2excel.php` - Export SQL to Excel without any library (native CSV) for unicode data
 * `gxlate` - PHP Function for Google Translation of single string without using Google Translate API
 * `cidr_match.php` - Check if IPv4 is within subnet range and dynamically get a base URL